Menu

 • Help plan MAGIP Events and Promote MAGIP

-Treasurer - Elected to two (2) year term
+Web Administrator - Elected to a two (2) year term

-• Responsible for planning and coordinating workshops at the annual conference
+• Responsible for planning and coordinating the annual GIS conference

 Constitution & Bylaw Amendments to be Voted on by the Membership